artanzand/artanzand.github.io/_posts/2022-01-12-jetson-for-DS.md

 title: Jetson Nano for Education
 author: Artan Zandian
 date: Jan 12, 2022
 excerpt: "I have been using Nvidia Jetson Nano developer kit for over 3 weeks now and strongly believe that this well-priced developer kit should be leveraged for Data Science education.
-Let's take a look..."
+Here is my review of the product ..."
 ---

 It is official.
 I have new hobby!
 I have been using Nvidia Jetson Nano developer kit (Jetson Nano) for over 3 weeks now and strongly believe that this well-priced developer kit should be leveraged for Data Science education.
 This is not a paid product testing, and my intention is to report my experience with the kit from the eyes of a learner who has been exposed to data science and deep learning workflows for a while now and who understands the necessity of having proper computation resources available.